We envision a vibrant community where people of all cultures feel welcome and can participate effectively.

 DTL is dedicated to developing language, life skills, and cultural competence in the various communities of Lane County.
 We work extensively with low-income, disadvantaged families.

 Our courses specifically address the gaps that the school districts and community colleges cannot or are ill-suited to address.
 These gaps occur as a result of specific circumstances that affect our students, including diverse levels of literacy and lack of familiarity with any sort of educational system.
-We charge modest fees for our adult ESL, citizenship, and bilingual computer programs.
+We charge modest fees for our adult ESL, citizenship, ODL test preparation, and bilingual computer programs.
 Our literacy/adult basic education program is free.

-In addition to our core programs, we offer outreach and seasonal programs: the Pilas Family Literacy Program, a free literacy program for Spanish-speaking families offered twice a year by DTL together with our community partners; and Pasos al Futuro (in collaboration with Puertas Abiertas), a free youth career-transitioning and leadership summer program for Hispanic youths ages 16-21.
+In addition to our core programs, we offer outreach and seasonal programs: the Pilas Family Literacy Program, a free literacy program for Spanish-speaking families offered twice a year by DTL together with our community partners; and Pasos al Futuro (in collaboration with LCC and Puertas Abiertas), a free youth career-transitioning and leadership summer program for Hispanic youths ages 16-21.

 Our student population is highly multicultural.
 In any given session, we have over 10 nationalities represented.
 We serve people from China, Vietnam, Russia, Saudi Arabia, Japan, and many countries in Central and South America.
 Seventy percent (70%) of our students are of Latino origins.
 We serve a wide range of ages in our different programs, from 3 months of age to 75 years.
 Of our adult student population, 60-65% are females.
 The average age range of our adult population is 35-45.
 Seventeen percent (17%) of our students are children (0-18 years).